Staging your home for sale: standout in a competitive market

 Although it’s practically impossible to have reliable statistics on how much faster a house sells with staging, it does help the seller stand out in a competitive market.
 With so many homes on the market, it’s important to make your home stand out from the rest.
 By staging your home, you can make it look more appealing and memorable to potential buyers.

-How to stage your home for sale?
+Smart ideas to stage your house for sale

 Clean and organise